0xSimeon/Frontend-Mentor/README.md

 ## Frontend Mentor Challenges

-This is a repo of Frontend Mentor challenges I take
+This is a repo containing all Frontend Mentor challenges I take

 |Challenges:|Status |Leave Feedback|
 |:----------|:------:|:--------------:|